-Number 5 (Army Cooperation) Squadron was reformed on 1st April 2004 at RAF Waddington, marking the beginning of a new era in the world of military Intelligence, Surveillance and Reconnaissance (ISR) for the Squadron.
-The new role for ‘5’ is to operate the Airborne Stand-Off Radar (ASTOR) System, which consists of five modified Bombardier Global Express long-range business jets and eight Ground Stations.
-In RAF service, the aircraft type will be known as the Sentinel R Mk 1, with the R acknowledging its Reconnaissance pedigree, which made its maiden flight in May 2004.
+Number V (Army Cooperation) Squadron was reformed on 1st April 2004 at RAF Waddington, marking the beginning of a new era in the world of military Intelligence, Surveillance and Reconnaissance (ISR) for the Squadron.
+The squadron’s role is to operate the Airborne Stand-Off Radar (ASTOR) System, which consists of five modified Bombardier Global Express aircraft.
+In RAF service, the aircraft type is known as the Sentinel R Mk 1, with the R acknowledging its Reconnaissance pedigree, which made its maiden flight in May 2004.
 The system officially entered service on 1st December 2008.

-Training and Logistic support is also very different, in that it is provided mostly, by a Contractor; Raytheon Systems Limited.
+Training and Logistic support is also through a unique arrangement , provided mostly by a commercial contractor in Raytheon Systems Limited.

-The ISR role is the highest priority for modern commanders and is pivotal in today’s ‘asymmetric-warfare’ challenge in the Global War on Terrorism, where the enemy is elusive and the Battlespace has no boundary.
-For 5 (AC) Squadron, although it has been operating proudly as a fighter Squadron for the past 50 years, the switch to ISR is most apt, as it takes the Squadron back to its roots.
+The ISR role is the highest priority for modern commanders and is pivotal in today’s ‘asymmetric-warfare’ challenge in the global war on terrorism, where the enemy is elusive and the Battlespace has no boundary.
+For V (AC) Squadron, although it has been operating proudly as a fighter Squadron for the past 50 years, the switch to ISR is most apt, as it takes the Squadron back to its roots.
 V (AC) Sqn celebrated its 100th anniversary in 2013.
 The Squadron has been employed in various operations around the world, including Op ELLAMY, Op NEWCOMBE, OP TURUS and flew 1400 missions and over 16,000 hours in support of Op HERRICK between November 2008 and November 2014.
 The Squadron currently provides an enduring capability in support of Op SHADER.

 Frangas non flectas - “Thou mayst break but shall not bend me”, encapsulates the struggle often encountered in military operations between physical fragility and moral fortitude